Robert Capron

 Robert Banfield Capron Jr. (born July 9, 1998) is an American actor.
 After making his film debut with a minor role in Bride Wars (2009), he received mainstream recognition for his starring role as Rowley Jefferson in the Diary of a Wimpy Kid film series (2010–2012).

 Following Diary of a Wimpy Kid, Capron had a starring voice role in the animated film Tarzan (2013), and supporting roles in the films The Sorcerer's Apprentice (2010), Frankenweenie (2012), The Way, Way Back (2013), and The Polka King (2017).
 He also portrayed a young Curly Howard in the comedy film The Three Stooges (2012), and had a recurring role as Mason on the CBS television series Elementary (2014–2018).

 Early life

-Capron was born Robert Banfield Capron Jr. on July 9, 1998, in Providence, Rhode Island to Kay (née Goodard) and Robert Banfield Capron Sr.
+Capron was born Robert Banfield Capron Jr. on July 9, 1998, in Providence, Rhode Island to Kaye (née Goodard) and Robert Banfield Capron Sr.

 Career

 Capron started off with a role in Bride Wars, and later had small parts in Hachiko: A Dog's Story and the Disney film, The Sorcerer's Apprentice.
 His mother, Kaye Capron, played his character's mother in Diary of a Wimpy Kid.
 Capron is from Scituate, Rhode Island, and has also been billed as Robert B. Capron.
 Sometime after, he began teaching film and acting classes at Actors for Autism.